powerfulseal/powerfulseal/README.md

 ```

 A [full featured example](./tests/policy/example_config.yml) listing most of the available options can be found in the [tests](./tests/policy).

+The schemas are validated against the [powerful JSON schema](./powerfulseal/policy/ps-schema.json).

 ## Label mode